How many years of college will it take to become an AgEd Teacher?

 Do I have to take the Praxis exams?

 Connecticut law requires that prospective teachers complete assessments to assure they have essential academic and content area skills.
 Praxis I assesses academic skills in reading, writing, and mathematics.
-All IB/M and TCPCG applicants must take Praxis I unless they qualify for a waiver based on SAT or ACT scores.
+All TCPCG applicants must take Praxis I unless they qualify for a waiver based on SAT or ACT scores.
 Praxis II is used to assess content area knowledge.
 At this time, AgEd does not require Praxis II.

 For more information on Agriculture Education at UConn, please contact: